 China, US to ease restrictions on each other’s media workers

-BEIJING (AP) — China and the U.S. have agreed to ease restrictions on each other’s media workers amid a slight easing of tensions between the two sides.
+BEIJING (AP) — China and the U.S. have agreed to ease restrictions on each other’s media workers amid a slight relaxation of tensions between the two sides.

 The official China Daily newspaper on Wednesday said the agreement was reached ahead of Tuesday’s virtual summit between Chinese leader Xi Jinping and U.S. President Joe Biden.